+Cellars No cellar.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with the key operated meter and switchgear in the kitchen cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from mains supply.
-The gas meter is located at the rear elevation externally.
+Mains supply with the meter in the private balcony.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from mains supply.
-Visible sections of plumbing were seen to be a combination of copper and PVC piping.
-The bathroom provides a three piece suite.
-Harden and Harden and A Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains supply.
+The refitted bathroom comprises, low level w.c., wash hand basin and panelled bath with electric Bristan electric shower over.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water are provided from the gas fired combination boiler located in the kitchen cupboard and serves hot water radiators throughout.
-Drainage Drainage covers etc. were not lifted.
-Diamage .
+In the utility cupboard there is a Worcester gas fired central heating boiler which supplies steel panelled radiators and also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be gravity fed to Local Authority main sewer.
-Fire amake and hurgler clarms Vigually increased Fire, smoke and burglar alarms Visually inspected.
+Assumed connected to the mains public sewerage system.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from smoke detectors.
+Smoke detectors visible.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.